 “Sonar is extremely limited with the engines running.
-But…” Hemi flipped some filter switches on the sonar control board, and adjusted some tone dials.
+But . . .”
+Hemi flipped some filter switches on the sonar control board, and adjusted some tone dials.
 These were familiar settings he used when he was on sonar while the engines were running.
 “Try it like that.”

-Cassandra set the headphones back into their comfortable position on her ears, and listened for a minute.
+Cassandra set the headphones back into their comfortable position on her ears and listened for a minute.
 “That’s much better.
 It’s like the engines are at least not distracting my attention.”
 She made some notes on a pad of the settings Hemi had made.

 “You are keeping an eye on radar too, right?
 That is actually maybe more important while we are on the surface.”

 “Yup.
 Owen showed me what to look for.
-The radar… has not done anything at all.”
+The radar . . . has not done anything at all.”

 “That is good.”

-“I didn’t realize when I agreed to come on board that this job would be so mind-numbing… and boring.”
+“I didn’t realize when I agreed to come on board that this job would be so mind-numbing . . . and boring.”

 “That is what makes it so hard, and why only a certain type of person makes it as a submariner.
 I think on land there is something of a perception that it is this glorious job, where you are out from under the thumb of Authorities, free to pursue your own career, and helping to make world commerce go around.
 The people on land know it is dangerous, and that gets mixed into the legend of who a submariner is.
 But in reality, the people who make good submariners are the ones who can handle being in a cramped space for days on end with no changes in their environment at all and still manage to keep their mind sharp enough to snap into action when a situation presents itself.
 It is not a job that is an expression of physical acuity.
 It is a job that puts your mental toughness to the test.”

-“I certainly don’t have much to offer in physical strength…” said Cassandra.
+“I certainly don’t have much to offer in physical strength . . .” said Cassandra.

 “People on land think it is a job for tough guys.
 We are always getting men looking for jobs on submarines.
 Men who look like, well, like me.
 Hefty guys with a lot of muscles.
 And some of those guys are fine.
 But Captain Percy and I have realized over the years that the mental toughness we need is not correlated to physical toughness.
 We hire people who we anticipate might have that mental fortitude, at least when we have an option in who we can hire.
 And we find that mental toughness in all kinds of people.
-It is not just me and Percy, most of the people who actually work in the submarine cargo industry these days look for that quality in all types.
+It is not just me and Percy; most of the people who actually work in the submarine cargo industry these days look for that quality in all types.
 The Authority subs are still full of big men, but the commercial subs are a pretty diverse crowd of workers.”

-“The depot was full of big men…”
+“The depot was full of big men . . .”

 “You know how that happens?
 Those men go looking for work on submarines thinking it is a good job for a strong fellow.
 But they find out they can not handle the mental strain, and they wash out.
 They end up working the next job out from the center of what they went looking for: servicing submarines instead of working on them.”

-“Ah…” she said, her eyes widening as a large piece of her world that didn’t quite make sense before fell into place in her mind.
+“Ah . . .” she said, her eyes widening as a large piece of her world that didn’t quite make sense before fell into place in her mind.